-Tragically, there are very few public toilets in Rome (hence the horrible odor you’ll encounter near alleyways and on the beautiful but isolated banks of the Tiber at Lungotevere).
-And many of the ones that are available are very nasty indeed.
+Tragically, there are very few public toilets in Rome (hence the horrible odor you’ll encounter near alleyways and on the beautiful but isolated Lungotevere (banks of the Tiber).
+The few that are available can be nasty indeed.

-If that should happen, some locals have told me you should mention the cops, or pretend you have a medical condition in order to prey on their sympathies.
-My advice is, find another bar.
-If it’s a crowded, busy bar then just walk in, work out where the bathroom is, and brazen it out – my thinking being, what’s the worst they can do if you’ve already made it into the stall – shout at you as you leave?
+Our advice is, find another bar.
+If it’s a crowded, busy bar then you can probably just walk in, scope out where the bathroom is, and brazen it out – my thinking being, what’s the worst they can do if you’ve already made it into the stall – shout at you as you leave?

-If it’s a small/quiet place, then it’s polite to ask to use the bathroom: “posso usare il bagno?”
-(POSS-oh oo-ZAR-eh eel BAN-yo?) or just ask where the bathroom is: “dov’è il bagno?” (doh-VEH eel BAN-yo?), but if this makes you feel uncomfortable then buy a coffee, a bottle of water, or a pack of gum, then ask to use the bathroom and they’ll be perfectly happy to allow you.
+However if it’s a small/quiet place, then it’s polite to ask to use the bathroom: “posso usare il bagno?”
+(POSS-oh oo-ZAR-eh eel BAN-yo?) or just ask where the bathroom is: “dov’è il bagno?” (doh-VEH eel BAN-yo?), but to be really polite then you should indeed buy a coffee, a bottle of water, or a pack of gum, then ask to use the bathroom and they’ll be perfectly happy to allow you.

 People also try to use bathrooms in pubs, or fast food joints McDonald’s (though recently a receipt has been required to get a code for the door), or hotel lobbies – for the latter you need to look like you belong there.